sajagbe/PEPM_CLI/README.md

 ## To visualize:
 1. cd into ${pdbID}_PEPM, this should contain mol2 files for the electrostatic projections and xyz files for the logands themselves.
 2. Open the corresponding mol2 file for each ligand and the ligand xyz file in your desired viewer.
+3. Color the mol2 by charge.
+4. Change the range as desired.
+I prefer +/- 5.

 ### Notes: